joshuacox/OctoRancherAgent/README.md

 # OctoRancherAgent
-Build an agent on your octohost
+Build a Rancher agent on your octohost